 - Abstract

-- INTRODUCTION: Clinical guidelines recommend upfront osimertinib monotherapy for asymptomatic brain metastases (BM) in epidermal growth factor receptor (EGFR) mutant non-small cell lung cancer (NSCLC), despite a lack of randomised trial evidence.
-We conducted two randomised phase II trials, OUTRUN and LUOSICNS, to evaluate the efficacy and safety of upfront stereotactic radiosurgery (SRS) plus osimertinib versus osimertinib in this patient population.
-METHODS: Participants with up to ten BM amenable to SRS were randomised 1:1 to SRS followed by osimertinib (80mg daily) or osimertinib monotherapy.
+- INTRODUCTION: Clinical guidelines recommend upfront osimertinib monotherapy for asymptomatic brain metastases (BM) in EGFR-mutant NSCLC, despite a lack of randomized trial evidence.
+We conducted two randomized phase II trials, OUTRUN and LUOSICNS, to evaluate the efficacy and safety of upfront stereotactic radiosurgery (SRS) plus osimertinib versus osimertinib in this patient population.
+METHODS: Participants with up to ten BM amenable to SRS were randomized 1:1 to SRS followed by osimertinib (80 mg daily) or osimertinib monotherapy.
 SRS was delivered as a single or multi-fraction regimen.
-The primary endpoint was 12-month intracranial progression-free survival (ic-PFS).
-Key secondary endpoints include overall survival (OS), patterns of intracranial progression, and safety.
+The primary end point was 12-month intracranial progression-free survival (ic-PFS).
+Key secondary end points include overall survival (OS), patterns of intracranial progression, and safety.
 Data from both trials were prospectively pooled for a joint analysis.
-RESULTS: Overall, 79 participants were randomised.
-At a median follow-up of 39.0 months, 12-month ic-PFS was not significantly different between SRS plus osimertinib (n = 39) over osimertinib monotherapy (n = 40) (11%, 95% CI, -10% to 32%, P=.31; median ic-PFS 21.9 versus 17.2 months).
+RESULTS: Overall, 79 participants were randomized.
+At a median follow-up of 39.0 months, 12-month ic-PFS was not significantly different between SRS plus osimertinib (n = 39) than osimertinib monotherapy (n = 40) (11%, 95% CI: -10% to 32%, p = 0.31; median ic-PFS 21.9 mo versus 17.2 mo).
 Median OS was 46.1 versus 29.1 months.
 Among those with intracranial progression, 35% in the SRS plus osimertinib group and 57% in the osimertinib monotherapy group underwent SRS at progression.
 Grade 3/4 radionecrosis occurred in 5% of participants treated with SRS plus osimertinib.
-CONCLUSIONS: Adding upfront SRS to osimertinib did not significantly improve 12-month ic-PFS in EGFR mutant NSCLC with BM.
-This represents the first randomised evidence supporting the use of osimertinib monotherapy as upfront therapy in minimally symptomatic patients with low burden BM.
+CONCLUSIONS: Adding upfront SRS to osimertinib did not significantly improve 12-month ic-PFS in EGFR-mutant NSCLC with BM.
+This represents the first randomized evidence supporting the use of osimertinib monotherapy as upfront therapy in minimally symptomatic patients with low-burden BM.
+GOV IDENTIFIER: OUTRUN: NCT03497767; LUOSICNS: NCT03769103.

 - Department(s)